Mohawk Road (Hamilton, Ontario): History

 Mohawk Road, is a road that follows the route of the Algonquian and Iroquoian Great Trail that passed through dense forest.
 First Nation inhabitants in the area walked this path from upper New York State.

 The first area of Hamilton mountain to be settled was by the Pennsylvania Dutch Loyalists at present-day Mohawk Road, west of Upper James Street, which runs to the mountain brow between Queen Street and the Sanatorium.
 Upper James Street at the time was known as the Caledonia Highway.

-In 2019, there was a proposal to remame the Ancaster portion that continues from Rousseaux Street, to Rousseaux Street; to avoid confusing motorists since the street was broken due to the construction of the Linc.
+In 2019, there was a proposal to rename the Ancaster portion that continues from Rousseaux Street, to Rousseaux Street; to avoid confusing motorists since the street was broken due to the construction of the Linc.
 However, due to lack of enough support, the proposal was cancelled.
 Despite this, the exits for Mohawk Road on both Highway 403 and the Linc are today signed as Rousseaux Street.